What is HDS Streaming? A Guide to HTTP Dynamic Streaming

 The HDS streaming protocol divides video files into smaller units called fragments.
 These fragments are typically a few seconds long and form the foundation for adaptive streaming.
 They enable the video player to handle video delivery in smaller pieces.

-Each fragment is encoded and stored separately, allowing the video player to dynamically request and play specific fragments based on the current bandwidth and device performance.
+Each fragment is encoded and stored separately, allowing the video player to dynamically request and play specific pieces based on the current bandwidth and device performance.

 The length of the fragments depends on the use case.
-For example, live streaming often uses smaller fragments to reduce live stream delays, while on-demand sites make use of larger fragments to increase efficiency.
+For example, live streaming often uses smaller fragments to reduce delays, while on-demand sites use larger fragments to increase efficiency.

 To further optimize video delivery, fragments can be grouped into segments.
 Segments represent a continuous list of fragments.
-Using segments reduces the number of individual files that need to be handled by the video player and the content delivery network (CDN), which makes content delivery faster and reduces the server overhead for the content provider.
+Using segments reduces the number of individual files that need to be handled by the video player and the content delivery network (CDN), making content delivery faster and reducing server overhead for the content provider.

 Manifest Files